carpentries/maintainer-onboarding/_episodes/04-infrastructure.md

 > because as a Maintainer you will have the repository permissions (in `carpentries/repo`)
 > to accept the PR (see label 5).
 >
-> As more changes come in and get accepted, from other contributors and accepted by you or other Maintainers,
+> As more changes come in from other contributors and accepted by you or other Maintainers,
-> the forked repository (bottom right quadrant) and your own local copy (bottom left quadrant) will be out of sync.
+> the forked repository (bottom right) and your own local copy (bottom left) will be out of sync.
-> You won't be able to "fork" the original `carpentries/repo` again, so you will need to set the original `carpentries/repo` as
+> You will not be able to "fork" the original `carpentries/repo` again, so you will need to set the original `carpentries/repo` as
 > *another* remote to get things synced up.
 > You do this by adding the original `carpentries/repo` repository as another remote, typically named `upstream` (see blue text).
-> To syncronise the work so your local and remote copy, you will `git pull upstream gh-pages` to get the upstream changes (see green label 6),
+> To synchronise the work to your local and remote copy, you will `git pull upstream gh-pages` to get the upstream changes (see green label 6),
-> and then `git push origin gh-pages` to synconise your own forked remote (i.e., GitHub) copy.
+> and then `git push origin gh-pages` to synchronise your own forked remote (i.e., GitHub) copy.
 {: .callout}

 ## Practice using the recommended workflow